 org.dockerproject.*namespaces are reserved by Docker for internal use.

 Label keys should begin and end with a lower-case letter and should only contain lower-case alphanumeric characters, the period character (

 .) separates namespace "fields".
 Label keys without namespaces are reserved for CLI use, allowing users of the CLI to interactively label Docker objects using shorter typing-friendly strings.

-These guidelines are not currently enforced and additional guidelines may apply to specific use cases.
+These guidelines aren't currently enforced and additional guidelines may apply to specific use cases.

 Label values can contain any data type that can be represented as a string,

 including (but not limited to) JSON, XML, CSV, or YAML.
 The only requirement is